PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Create a new category**: When you click on the button “Create a category”, this button disappears, a field “New category name” and a drop-down “parent of the category” are displayed with 2 buttons Cancel and Create.

 - **New category name**: Allows to create quickly a new category.
+The name will be the same in all languages.
 Alphanumeric field.
 Maximum 128 characters.
 Invalid characters are: <>;=#{} When you save, if your category name contains an invalid character, an error message under the field should be displayed “This value is not valid.”

 - **Parent of the category**: Drop-down with all categories enabled, sorted by level and position:
 Categ 1 level 1 position 1